jkoether/Terrain_Trails/README.md

 * gpxpy
 * rasterio

-Blender is also required, exe loacation is assumed to be: "C:\Program Files\Blender Foundation\Blender 3.0\blender.exe
+Blender and OpenSCAD are also required.

 # USAGE: